AztecProtocol/docs-2/docs/pages/aztec-nr/testing.md

 - Basic understanding of Noir syntax

 :::tip
-For complex cross-chain or integration testing, see the [TypeScript testing guide](../aztec-js/how_to_test.md).
+For complex cross-chain or integration testing, see the TypeScript testing guide in the Aztec.js section.
 :::

 ## Write Aztec contract tests